How to Tell If Frederic Remington Paintings Are the Original Ones

 This museum, which houses Eva Remington’s gallery of the artist’s artwork and papers, opened its doors in 1923.
 The institution’s copyrights covered Remington’s bronzes up to their expiration in the 1960s.
 Unfortunately, shortly after Eva Remington’s passing, illegal forgeries began to be produced.

 There have been reproductions after the copyrights have expired in almost every form, size, color, etc. Even though many of these replicas have the words “Copyright by Frederic Remington” printed on them, no laws are in place to control their production.
+Let’s know how can i tell if my Remington bronze is real.

 Proving a Remington Bronze’s Authenticity